Wimbledon: Krejcikova beats Paolini in Ladies' Singles final – DW – 07/13/2024

 Wimbledon: Krejcikova beats Paolini in Ladies' Singles finalJuly 13, 2024

-Barbora Krejcikova got off to a good start Saturday defeating Wimbledon Ladies' Singles Final opponent Jasmine Paolini 6-2 in the first set of play at Center Court.
+Krejcikova got off to a good start Saturday, defeating Paolini 6-2 in the first set of play at Wimbledon's Center Court.

 But Paolini roared back to take the second set 6-2 in the other direction.

-The Italian Paolini is seeded seventh and competing in her second straight Grand Slam final.
+Seventh seeded Italian Jasmine Paolini was competing in her second straight Grand Slam final.
 In June, she was defeated by Iga Swiatek in the French Open.
 She is also the first person to play finals on clay at Roland Garros and grass at All England in one season since US champion Serena Williams in 2016.

 Among those in attendance Saturday were celebrities Tom Cruise, Hugh Jackman and Kate Beckinsale.